MBarc/NasaJobFinder/README.md

 * A Twilio-assigned phone number
 * A phone number where you would like to send notifications to

+After you grab that information, download this respository and navigate to NasaJobFinder/python-container.
+Open main.env and fill out the variable information where necessary.

 ### Step 1.)

-  Download this repostiory and navigate to NasaJobFinder directory via Terminal or Command Prompt.
+  Navigate to the NasaJobFinder directory via Terminal or Command Prompt.

 ### Step 2.)